alshedivat/al-folio/_pages/about.md

 social: true
 ---
 Hantao Cui is a Research Assistant Professor in the Department of Electrical Engineering and Computer Science and [CURENT](https://curent.utk.edu), University of Tennessee, Knoxville.
 He is the Chief Technologist of the Large-Scale Testbed (LTB), which won the 2020 R&D 100 Awards, and the author of the power system modeling and analysis tool [ANDES](https://github.com/cuihantao/andes).
+He will join the School of Electrical and Computer Engineering, Oklahoma State University as an Assistant Professor (Tenure-Track) in the Fall of 2021.

 Hantao Cui received his Ph.
 D. degree from the University of Tennessee, Knoxville in 2018, advised by [Dr. Fangxing “Fran” Li](http://web.eecs.utk.edu/~fli6).
 He was appointed as a full-time Research Associate with CURENT before Ph.
 D. graduation.
 He received his M. S. and B. S. from Southeast University, China, in 2013 and 2011, both in electrical engineering.

 Hantao Cui has been an Associate Editor of the [Journal of Modern Power Systems and Clean Energy](http://www.mpce.info) since 2019.
-He is an Outstanding Reviewer for 2019 by the IEEE Transactions on Power Systems.
+He is an Outstanding Reviewer for 2019 and 2020 by the _IEEE Transactions on Power Systems_.
 He is author of two Essential Science Indicators (ESI) highly cited papers.
 He is a Senior Member of the IEEE.

 Hantao Cui's research include: